There are two main principles behind Open Access (OA):

 Version of record, VoR, Publisher's PDF, Final version, Version 3.

-This is the version of the article that has been formally published by the journal or publisher.
+This is the version that has been formally published by the journal or publisher.
 This includes versions which have been released ‘early online’ but does not include versions that have make available by the publisher pending copy-editing and formatting, which would be considered as accepted manuscripts or proofs.

 Most publishers will not allow this version to be uploaded to any websites or open access repositories unless they have published it as open access themselves.
 Often this will involve paying an open access fee prior to publication.
 Check your journal/publisher policy.